ElixirTeSS/TeSS/README.md

  From command prompt:
  * `$ createuser --superuser tess_user`

- Connect to your postgres database console as superuser 'postgres' (modify to suit your postgres installation if needed):
+ Connect to your postgres database console as database admin 'postgres' (modify to suit your postgres database installation):
  * `$ psql -U postgres`

- From the postgres console, set password for user 'tess_user' after the prompt:
+ From the postgres console, set password for user 'tess_user':
  * `postgres=# \password tess_user`

  If your tess_user it not a superuser, make sure you grant it a privilege to create databases: